AokiApp/jsapdu-over-ip/docs/job-notes/20251207-session5-part2-reflection.md

 2. **What to Restore:**
    - Entity layer patterns
-   - Mapper patterns (or use Panache)
+   - Mapper patterns
    - Migration patterns (Flyway)
    - Transaction patterns

 3. **What NOT to Restore:**
-   - Specific entities (User, Event, etc.)
+   - Specific entities as in template (User, Event, etc.) We will recreate ours.
-   - Domain-specific logic
+   - Domain-specific logic as in template.
+We will recreate ours.
    - Template's MyBatis setup

 4. **Better Approach:**
-   - Use Quarkus Hibernate with Panache
+   - Use MyBatis
-   - Simpler than MyBatis for new projects
+   - MyBatis is robust
    - Better Quarkus integration

 ### Database Decision Tree

 ```
 Need persistence?
-  ├─ No → Current approach (in-memory) ✅
+  ├─ No → Why not?
   └─ Yes → Add database
-      ├─ Simple CRUD? → Hibernate Panache
+      ├─ Simple CRUD? → MyBatis (SQL is the best)
       ├─ Complex queries? → MyBatis (reference template)
-      └─ Mixed? → Start with Panache, add MyBatis if needed
+      └─ Mixed? → MyBatis (You suggest Panache?
+Huh?
+Are you SQL-anti? or RecordActivist?
 ```

 ## Current Architecture Status